How do I access my review?

 How does RevMan Web work?

-RevMan Web only works online, so you just need to click on the link to your review to start editing your review.
+RevMan Web is online; just click on the link to your review to start editing your review.
 There is no need to check your review in and out of Archie, as with RevMan 5.
-All changes you make in your review are automatically saved, so there’s no need to save or back up your work.
-Note, however, that text edits are saved after you come out of the text field or click on another heading.
+All changes you make in your review are continuously and automatically saved, so there’s no need to save or back up your work.

 RevMan Web also allows concurrent editing.
 In other words, you and your co-authors can work simultaneously on different sections of the review.
 If you happen to work simultaneously on the same section, RevMan Web will notify you that changes have been made by another co-author when he or she leaves the section.